emrahkyn/ansible_deployment/README.md

 # ansible_deployment
-to deploy common ansible roles
+use common ansible roles and deployment